Major restoration happened at Diamond Point to stabilize an eroding bank and failing retaining wall.

 Improved river access — TU and USFS are working together to improve access at Diamond Point Recreation area.
 This access is located just up river from where Fruitvale Rd crosses the White River.

 White River Watershed Collaborative — TUNA, TU MI, White River Watershed Partnership, and Fremont Area Community Foundation have teamed up to create the White River Watershed Collaborative to build a database through the entire watershed with a group of 49 partners from public, community non-profits, local and state governments.
 All partners have the desire/goal to build a workable plan to address White River water temperatures, water quality for a sustainable fishery, and economic impact for both communities and fishery departments.
+A really good overview of this effort was written up by Jacob Lemon in the Summer 2021 issue of Michigan Trout which you can read here.
 In February 2021, the first meeting of the group was held to get input, ideas, and direction from stakeholders.
 You can read the results of that meeting here.

 Tree planting — The Home Rivers Initiative is planting hundreds of trees in the summer of 2021 along the banks of White River to improve bank stabilization and add canopy to shade water from sun.